 Hyundai’s brand image has undergone some significant changes in recent years.
 The company has extended its appeal beyond mere affordability to encompass performance and a new age of futuristic electric cars.
-As the little brother of the i30N, the i20N is an impressive supermini that sits alongside the likes of the GR Yaris and Fiesta ST.
+As the little brother of the i30N, the i20N is an impressive supermini that sits alongside the likes of the Toyota GR Yaris and Ford Fiesta ST.

 Hyundai i20N buying guide